 Two extensive bibliographies of North Caroliniana relied heavily on materials in the North Carolina Collection: Mary L. Thornton’s A Bibliography of North Carolina, 1589-1956 (University of North Carolina Press, 1956) and H.G.
 Jones’s North Carolina History: An Annotated Bibliography (Greenwood Press, 1995).

 For more than 50 years, staff members with the North Carolina Collection have clipped articles about notable North Carolinians, important North Carolina places and events, and issues that affect the state’s citizens.
 Photocopies of these articles are organized alphabetically and bound in volumes.
 Many of these volumes include an index.
-The bound volumes are available in the 2nd floor reading room at Wilson Library.
+The bound volumes are available in the Special Collections Research Room at Wilson Library.
 In addition to volumes with articles about notable North Carolinians (biographical clippings) and significant North Carolina topics (subject clippings), there are several volumes on special topics.
 Those topics include:

 - African-Americans in North Carolina (bound under the title Negroes in North Carolina)